-I.36 ORDER OF PRECEDENCE
+I.6 ORDER OF PRECEDENCE

 A conflict in language shall be resolved by giving precedence to the document in the highest order of priority that contains language addressing the issue in question.
-The following documents are incorporated into the contract by reference and made a part of the contract in the following order of precedence:

-- (1) Task Order (herein referenced as "Contract") - (2) Contract Attachments - (3) BAFO (in order of the most recent to earliest) - (4) Contractor's Proposal - (5) Contractor's DC Supply Schedule Contract
+The following documents are incorporated into the contract by reference and made a part of the contract in the following order of precedence: (1) Task Order, (2) the Contractor's Proposal and (3) the Contractor's DC Supply Schedule Contract Number CW22766.